Georgia Recording Laws: Consent Rules and Penalties

 Can Your Employer Record You?

-Georgia employers can generally record in common work areas where employees don’t have a privacy expectation.
+Georgia employers can generally use video surveillance in common work areas where employees do not have a reasonable expectation of privacy.
 However, employers cannot record in:

 - Bathrooms